 If asked what the most visited peak in Utah is, Hidden Peak would probably not be your first guess - but it's true.
 Thousands of people visit this summit every day from December to April; it is the home to the terminus of the Snowbird Tram.
 Although Hidden Peak does not have much prominance, it is the easiest of Utah's 10K+ peaks to summit - all that it requires is a large chunk of spare change in the summertime and a ski pass in the winter.

 Lately, there has been a lot of controversy over the future of (what's left of) Hidden Peak.
 See the History section for more information and weblinks.

 As far as climbing & hiking excitement go, Hidden Peak is down at the bottom of the list for those who understand what the Wasatch mountains hold in store.
 This is because there are two (three now?) dirt roads and a tram leading to the summit.
 However, it does offer great views of the Little Cottonwood Canyon, upper American Fork Canyon, the Cottonwood Ridge, the Alpine Ridge, the Salt Lake Valley below, and the Oquirrh mountains in the distance.
 What makes this peak unique in the Wasatch is that anyone can reach the summit (via the Tram) - including the elderly and the mobility challenged.
 This is both good and bad -- it is good because it offers a taste of the glory of the mountains to many who would never otherwise get to a summit, but it is bad because the Tram and all of it's structures are an eyesore - to put it mildly.
 At least the Tram terminates on Hidden Peak, where as the name suggests - it is [somewhat] hidden.

 Sometime around the late-90s, Snowbird began hosting summer ORV (4-wheeler & motorcycle) tours in their ski area.
 The author is not sure if ORV-ing is allowed in Peruvian Gulch and Gad Valley (it is allowed Mineral Basin), but he suspects so.
 This is bad news for those who unknowingly come to the area for tranquility.
 Fortunately, Snowbird is the only place in Little Cottonwood canyon where such vehicles are allowed, and one needs to drive only a few minutes up-canyon or down-canyon to find another area that will offer peace and quiet.

 Overall, the Hidden Peak area is a nice place for a family with young kids, or to take Grandma & Grandpa to (there is even a nearly level, paved trail, leading to a viewing platform at the base of the mountain.
 The Wasatch Mountains hold many more pristine areas, however, and you should be aware of that.

 Hidden Peak is on the Alpine Ridge, and is near the end of Little Cottonwood Canyon, east of the Salt Lake Valley.
-For directions to Little Cottonwood Canyon, composed by Snowbird resort, click here
+For directions to Little Cottonwood Canyon, composed by Snowbird resort, click here.

-For an alternate approach through American Fork Canyon, see the route page
+For an alternate approach through American Fork Canyon, see the route page.

 No passes or permits required to access the area or hike to the top.
 Parking may be the only piece of red tape.
 There is usually plenty of parking, but there are parking restrictions - be sure to follow the rules or you might get ticketed.